Use Python and Chrome to Take Webpage Screenshots

 Take the Screenshot

-Now we can go ahead and use the os module to run Chrome in headless mode, hide the scrollbars for a better image, and set the window size.
-The window size is something you’ll have to play around with depending on your layout.
-Do be sure to swap in your screenshot destination path.
-We will use a 15-second delay to make sure the file is ready before continuing.
-So we can compare the original size to the optimized size we’ll use the os.stat() function to get file size.
+Use the os module to run Chrome in headless mode, hide scrollbars for a cleaner image, and set the window size.
+You may need to adjust the window size depending on your layout.
+Be sure to replace /PATH_TO_DESTINATION/ with your screenshot destination path.
+The script uses a 15-second delay to ensure the file is written before continuing.
+To compare original and optimized sizes, use os.stat() to read the file size.

 try: